screeps/docs/api/source/Creep.md

 ```

-Dismantles any (even hostile) structure returning 50% of the energy spent on its repair.
+Dismantles any structure that can be constructed (even hostile) returning 50% of the energy spent on its repair.
 Requires the <code>WORK</code> body part.
 If the creep has an empty <code>CARRY</code> body part, the energy is put into it; otherwise it is dropped on the ground.
 The target has to be at adjacent square to the creep.

 {% api_method_params %}
 target : <a href="#Structure">Structure</a>